pathikrit/better-files/README.md

   case SymbolicLink(to) => isEmpty(to)  // this must be first case statement if you want to handle symlinks specially; else will follow link case Directory(files) => files.isEmpty case RegularFile(content) => content.isEmpty
-  case _ => !file.exists    // a file may not be one of the above e.g. UNIX pipes, sockets, devices etc }
+  case _ => file.notExists    // a file may not be one of the above e.g. UNIX pipes, sockets, devices etc }
 // or as extractors on LHS:
 val Directory(researchDocs) = home/"Downloads"/"research"